 During the latter stages of the 1928-29 schedule, the Senators were in the midst of a struggle to hold on to a playoff spot.
 Boucher felt the harsh criticism of impatient fans at this time.
 His effectiveness as a player had decreased somewhat, but his desire and sense of pride were still strong.
 Ottawa owner Frank Ahearn, a players' owner if there ever was one, couldn't bear to see one of his most dedicated soldiers suffer this way.
-Reluctantly, he approached other teams concerning possible interest in Boucher and Eddie Gerard of the Montreal Maroons jumped at the opportunity to acquire a wily veteran who would stabilize his defense corps.
+Reluctantly, he approached other teams concerning possible interest in Boucher, and Eddie Gerard of the Montreal Maroons jumped at the opportunity to acquire a wily veteran who would stabilize his defence corps.

 Boucher completed his NHL career with the Chicago Black Hawks in 1931-32 after they picked him up on waivers early in the season.
 His total of 120 goals in 449 regular-season games was a notable achievement in this era.
 Boucher's last professional work consisted of nine games with the Boston Cubs of the Can-Am league the following season.

 Boucher returned to NHL coaching with the Ottawa Senators in 1933-34, but the Great Depression took its toll on the once proud franchise, which finished in last place and was relocated to St. Louis as the Eagles.
-Boucher stayed on as coach for one last season but the team's fortunes didn't improve in the American Midwest and it folded in 1935.
+Boucher stayed on as coach for one final last season but the team's fortunes didn't improve in the American Midwest and it folded in 1935.
 Between 1935 and 1938, Boucher guided the Springfield Indians of the Can-Am circuit.
 This was followed by one-year placements with Noranda of the Gold Belt league and the Quebec Beavers of the Quebec Senior Hockey League before Boucher took a five-year sabbatical from the game.

 Boucher was called in to assist with the player selection and training for the 1948 Winter Olympics in St. Moritz, Switzerland.
 The Canadian representatives were the Ottawa RCAF Flyers.
 The team went on to post a 7-0-1 record while capturing the gold medal.

 Following his Olympic involvement, Boucher was named head coach of the Boston Bruins in 1949 after Dit Clapper's unexpected retirement.
 His year behind the Bruins' bench was extremely trying.
-The club was short on talent and finished in fifth place in the six-team NHL standings.
+The club was short on talent and finished fifth in the six-team NHL standings.
 Their 22 wins over the 70-game schedule were largely attributable to the hard-working spirit of the often overmatched side.
 This work ethic was clearly instilled in the team by their coach.
-When the season was over, it became apparent that Boucher, though he didn't yet know it, was about to be dropped by the Bruins management.
+When the season was over, it became apparent that Boucher, although he didn't yet know it, was about to be dropped by the Bruins management.

 In 1950-51, Boucher coached the Ottawa RCAF Flyers of the Quebec Senior Hockey League, then took another break before returning for one last assignment behind the bench of the Quebec Hockey League's Ottawa Senators.
-Boucher was elected to the Hockey Hall of Fame in 1960 while he was battling throat cancer.
-In a moving ceremony, he was presented his Hall of Fame insignia at his hospital bed.
+Boucher was elected to the Hockey Hall of Fame in 1960 while battling throat cancer.
+In a moving ceremony, he was presented with his Hall of Fame insignia at his hospital bed.
 Three weeks later, after a courageous six-year battle, Boucher succumbed to his illness on October 17, 1960.